hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 Logback is highly recommended by Spring Boot.

-Remove log4j dependencies and log4j configuration file.
+Remove log4j dependencies and log4j configuration file if it exists.

 Add logback dependencies.